cryptopunksnotdead/punks.journal/csv-array-hash-struct.md

 # and so on
 ```

-Note: `Csv.myql`, for example, is a convenience shortcut for:
+Note: `Csv.mysql`, for example, is a convenience shortcut for:

 ``` ruby
 parser = CsvReader::ParserStrict.new( sep: "\t",